-Seen from the sky, the roof of the Géant Casino in Valence Sud has an immaculate, almost blinding, whiteness.
-But most importantly, it effectively protects the building against the heat during hot weather.
-This cool roof is the largest in France, with 18,000m² covered with reflective white paint, a technology designed to reflect UV and infrared rays, limit heat under the roof, and ultimately reduce the use of air conditioning in the building by up to 30%.
-First and foremost, this roof benefits from a finishing layer formulated with Arkema's Kynar Aquatec® fluoropolymer/acrylic emulsion, a waterborne latex that optimizes and prolongs the roof’s whiteness, enabling optimum reflectivity and efficiency.
-Recently developed by Arkema, this novel latex technology has inherited the exceptional resistance properties of Kynar 500® PVDF resin, which has been an internationally recognized staple when it comes to coating metal surfaces on large buildings for decades now.
+Seen from the sky, the roof of the Géant Casino in Valence Sud is immaculately white, almost blinding.
+But most of all, it is particularly effective in fighting against the heating of the building during hot weather.
+This cool roof is the largest in France.
+18,000 m² covered with reflective white paint, a technology designed to reflect all the radiation that hits the buildings, and thus limit the heat under the roof and ultimately reduce the use of air conditioning in the building - up to -30%.
+Most importantly, this roof is finished with Kynar Aquatec® emulsion, a PVDF (Polyvinylidiene Fluoride) latex which optimizes and prolongs the whiteness, ensuring optimal reflectivity and efficiency.
+Arkema's recently developed Kynar Aquatec® latex has inherited the outstanding resistance properties of Kynar 500® FSF® PVDF resin, which has been the benchmark for coating metal surfaces in large buildings around the world for several decades.

-A cool roof paint based on Kynar Aquatec®PVDF/acrylic latex draws on the exceptional properties of Kynar 500® PVDF resin
+A reflective paint made of Kynar Aquatec® features the outstanding properties of Kynar 500® PVDF resin

 Let’s leave the South of France, heading instead towards the Louvre Pyramid in Paris.
 Since the structure was built in 1988, Kynar 500® PVDF resin has been protecting the steel structure of this architectural masterpiece from bad weather and pollution.
 This fluoropolymer combined with various additives acts as an invisible shield (topcoat) applied to the primary layer of paint (base coat).
 To its record of accomplishments, we can add the roof of Wimbledon’s Centre Court, the Pearl Tower in Shanghai, and the Renaissance Center in Detroit, along with a great many buildings and skyscrapers around the world.